 This basilica is most notable for its imposing spire that is incredibly striking.
 If you’d like, you can visit the interior of the church, as well.

-Regardless of whether you enjoy the Basilica de Sant Feliu from the inside or simply from the outside, you can’t miss this beautiful church on your Girona day trip.
+Regardless of whether you enjoy the Basilica de Sant Feliu from the inside or simply from the outside, you can’t miss this beautiful church.

 After a busy morning of sightseeing, it’s very likely that you’ve worked up quite an appetite.
 Luckily, there are plenty of fantastic places within easy reach of the top sites of Girona where you can get a delicious, affordable and authentic bite to eat.